Put-in-Bay Vehicle Guidelines

 Cars, motorcycles, RVs, and boats on trailers are all welcome aboard Miller Ferries to Put-in-Bay and Middle Bass Island.
 Our goal is to provide you safe, convenient and reliable ferry transportation.
-Please note these Guidelines for bringing a vehicle.
+Vehicles must be turned off while on board the ferries.
 Open alcoholic containers prohibited on board all Miller Boat Line vessels and premises.

 Vehicles Going to Put-in-Bay (South Bass Island)

 - Reservations are not required.
-Vehicles are taken on a first come, first serve basis.
+Vehicles are taken on a first-come, first-served basis.

 Vehicles Leaving Put-in-Bay (South Bass Island)

-- During Spring & Fall Schedules -Vehicles must be in line before 5:00 pm Monday through Saturday and in line before 4:00 pm on Sundays and Holiday Mondays in order to be guaranteed passage off Put-in-Bay.
+- During Spring & Fall Schedules -Vehicles must be in line before 5:00 pm Monday through Saturday and in line before 4:00 pm on Sundays and Holidays in order to be guaranteed passage off Put-in-Bay.

 Put-in-Bay Vehicles – Driver’s Checklist

-- Anticipate possible “Island Rush Hours” – these peak vehicle travel times may include going to Put-in-Bay on Friday afternoons / evenings, and returning from Put-in-Bay on Sundays and Holiday Mondays.
-During these peak times, Miller Ferries will sometimes run extra trips.
+- Anticipate possible “Island Rush Hours” – these peak vehicle travel times may include going to Put-in-Bay on Friday afternoons/evenings, and leaving Put-in-Bay on Sundays and Holidays.
+During these peak times, we may run extra trips.

 - Schedule subject to change without notice.